ketulsuthar/twitter_dag/README.md

-# twitter_dag
-Pipeline for twitter data
+# twitter data pipeline
+collect data from twitter using Apache Airflow and store into S3 bucket.

+- Apache Airflow running on EC2 instance